OpenTextCollections/wara1294a/README.md

 The files in this repository contain the texts in the CLDF and Elan/eaf formats.
 A human readable version of the book is available at https://zenodo.org/records/14214653

-Additionally, the file `OTC1.csv` contains all examples in one file for easier batch processing.
+Additionally, the file `sentences.csv` contains all examples in one file for easier batch processing.